“SNL” Perfectly Captures How Hard It Is To Talk About Aziz Ansari And #MeToo

 A lot of powerful men are sweating through the #MeToo movement, as Saturday Night Live demonstrated with a recent fake ad for a deodorant called “Next.”
 It’s not just men in power squirming through the after-effects of the latest famous man hit with the business end of an exposé, Aziz Ansari: it’s pretty much all of us.

 As discussed here on Fast Company, the Aziz Ansari situation was different than the others.
 For one thing, the publication that brought forth a sexual misconduct charge against him wasn’t a major outfit like The New York Times, but rather independent feminist website babe dot net.
 The writer of the piece struck a tone that could generously be described as “bloggy,” and was generally considered poorly suited for the subject matter.
-Furthermore, the actions Ansari’s accuser describe are a different, far more common form of offense than its predecessors in the recent conversation.
-The story of a man unwilling to accept “no,” despite not using physical force to get to “yes,” forced a new conversation about the parameters of what should be considered assault.
+Furthermore, the actions Ansari’s accuser describe are a different, far more common form of offense than their predecessors in the recent conversation.
+The story of a man unwilling to accept “no,” but not using physical force to get to “yes,” ushered in a conversation about the parameters of what should be considered assault.
 And that conversation was deeply uncomfortable.

 A lot of people couldn’t wait to paint this moment as the point at which the #MeToo movement went too far.
 Others have scientifically articulated why it hasn’t gone far enough.
 And a lot of dudes have made themselves very suspicious-looking by screaming about witch hunts and such.